 I enjoyed studying clinical medicine, but the further I went in science the narrower my area of expertise became.
-I love learning about new things and I wanted a career where I could bring in all of my interests, which is exactly what I found at Baillie Gifford.
-Since joining three years ago I have been on two equities teams researching everything from traditional Chinese medicine to video game companies, and also a multi-asset team, researching topics like Argentinian history and renewable energy infrastructure.
+I love learning about new things and I wanted a career where I could bring together all of my interests, which is exactly what I found at Baillie Gifford.
+Since joining four years ago I have been on two equities teams researching everything from traditional Chinese medicine to video game companies, and also a multi-asset team, researching topics like Argentinian history and renewable energy infrastructure.
 It’s helped me learn so much more about the world.

 I came to Baillie Gifford because I believe in investing for a better future.
 I was always interested in how policies can make change happen, but I came to realise that money is also a big enabler.
 Managing capital effectively can make a big difference to the world.
 Crucial to this is a longer-term, sustainable attitude to business practice, which Baillie Gifford has long demonstrated in its investment style.
 This creates a great platform for encouraging ever better business practice – both for ourselves and the companies we invest in.

 I think my science background does help me in this career.
 In science you have to be perpetually open-minded to new information and how this affects your hypothesis.
 You can’t form an attachment to your preconceived ideas.
 Science is comfortable with the idea that there is no single truth and long-term investing is very similar.
 You have to be prepared for your thinking to be challenged and to update or change your views.